gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Up," Razi gasped, digging his fingers into Erileine's shoulder.
 His blade had bunched into a blobby club.
-He struggled to his feet, using Erileine's shoulder like a drunk would use a handy tree, while swords clanged and men shouted and died three strides away.
+He struggled to his feet, using Erileine's shoulder like a drunk would use a handy tree, while swords clanged and men shouted and died around them.
 Together, the bookster and his apprentice stumbled back the way they had come.

 "Here," Razi said twenty strides later, pushing Erileine into a narrow side alley and collapsing on the ground behind her.
 They lay there